christopher-hakkaart/nfcoreWorkshopTesting/exercise2/README.md

 * FYI focus in this exercise is on customising processes, not their execution
 * TODO request Seqera cover configuration heirarchy in session 1 to be reiterated here
 * TODO add email for summary email at end of the run
+  - This does not work, see email_on_complete_error which captures the errors from nextflow.log when attempting to use --email parameter.
+This was with the latest nextflow and nf-core rnaseq versions
 * TODO
 * DONE
 * Q